zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

  `-- Device 0: AMD CAPE VERDE (DRM 2.43.0, LLVM 3.8.0)
 ```

-We have two OpenCL devices ready to rock!
-Run `clinfo` without `-l` to get a detailed
+We have two OpenCL devices (supposedly) ready to rock!
+Run `clinfo` without `-l` to get a
-overview of the platforms and the features of each device.
+detailed overview of the platforms and the features of each device.

 ## Hitting the asphalt

 Andreas Klöckner's wiki has an [OpenCL HOWTO](https://wiki.tiker.net/OpenCLHowTo) and
 [lots more](https://wiki.tiker.net/WelcomePage) on OpenCL, CUDA, PyOpenCL, and the like.

-Let's test using his `cl-demo` application:
+His `cl-demo` application is perfect for a smoke test:

 ```bash
 $ git clone 'https://github.com/hpc12/tools' hpc12-tools